ADD CONDITION

 Drug Interactions

-It's important to have open conversations with your healthcare provider about any medications you are taking.
-In this case, there are no specific drug interactions or laboratory test interactions noted, which means that the medication is generally considered safe to use with other drugs and tests.
-However, every individual is different, and your healthcare provider can help ensure that your treatment plan is safe and effective for you.
+It's important to have open conversations with your healthcare provider about any medications or tests you may be taking.
+While there are no specific drug interactions or laboratory test interactions noted for this medication, your healthcare provider can help ensure that everything you are taking works well together and is safe for you.

 Storage and Handling